LadyAelita/5e-n1300/en_US/Pages/Rules/Feats.md

 When you gain this feat, choose one of the following damage types: acid, cold, fire, lightning, or thunder.
 Spells you cast ignore resistance to damage of the chosen type.
 In addition, when you roll damage for a spell you cast that deals damage of that type, you can treat any 1 on a damage die as a 2.
 You can select this feat multiple times.
 Each time you do so, you must choose a different damage type.

+### Flash Recall

+*Prerequisite: The ability to prepare spells, and cast at least one spell* *You’ve developed the ability to instantly recall an unprepared spell in moments of sudden necessity.*
+As an action, you can instantly prepare a spell from your available class spell list (or spellbook, if you prepare spells from one) that you did not have prepared.
+This spell choice must be of a level for which you have spell slots.
+You then lose preparation of a different spell of your choice of equal or higher spell level.
+If you are multiclassed, you can only Flash Recall spells from a class that prepares spells.
+Once you use this ability, you must finish a short or long rest before you can use it again.

 ### Magic Initiate